NCIP/gdc-docs/docs/API/Users_Guide/Getting_Started.md

 | `data` | Download | Used to download GDC data |
 | `slicing` | BAM Slicing | Allows remote slicing of BAM format objects |
 | `submission` | Submission | Returns the available resources at the top level above programs i.e., registered programs |

+The HTTP URL that corresponds address of the latest version of a GDC API endpoint is `https://gdc-api.nci.nih.gov/<endpoint>`, where `<endpoint>` is the name of the endpoint.

+The address of an endpoint corresponding to a specific major version of the GDC API is `https://gdc-api.nci.nih.gov/<version>/<endpoint>`, where `<endpoint>` is the name of the endpoint and `<version>` is the GDC API version.

+For example, the address of the latest version of the `status` endpoint is `https://gdc-api.nci.nih.gov/status`, whereas the address of the `status` endpoint corresponding to version 0 of GDC API is `https://gdc-api.nci.nih.gov/v1/status`.

 ## Status Endpoint
 ``` shell